 Target: IgA

 Synonyms: IgA

-Specificity: This kit is for the detection of Rabbit IgA.
-No

-significant cross-reactivity or interference between IgA and analogs was observed.
+Specificity: This kit is for the detection of Rat IgA.
+No significant cross-reactivity or interference between IgA and analogs was observed.
 This claim is limited by existing techniques therefore cross-reactivity may exist with untested analogs.

-Sample Types: This kit is intended for use with samples such as Cell the standard supplied with the kit (typically a recombinant protein).
+Sample Types: This kit is intended for use with samples such as Plasma and Serum.
+It has been empirically tested using the standard supplied with the kit (typically a recombinant protein).

-Culture Supernatants, Plasma, Serum, and Tissue Homogenates.
-It has been empirically tested using the standard supplied with the kit (typically a

 Detection: Colorimetric - 450nm (TMB)

 Measurement: Quantitative

-Detection Range: 12-3000 ng/ml
+Detection Range: 7.81-2000 ng/ml

-Sensitivity: Typically less than 3 ng/ml
+Sensitivity: Typically less than 7.81 ng/ml

 Performance: Intra-Assay CV (<8%); Inter-Assay CV (<10%)

 Limitations: This kit is for Research Use Only and is not intended for diagnostic use.
 This kit is not approved for use in humans or for clinical diagnosis.

-ASSAY PRINCIPLE
+Assay Principle